Why a Construction Loan may be Perfect for you

 The first step is to get credit qualified so you know you can handle the mortgage payment once construction is fully completed.
 After that, you would look for where you would like to purchase the lot, where you will build your dream home.
 Shortly after that, I would start looking for general contractors in the area, who can assist with all of your soft costs, including architecture and engineering.
 Finally, once you have all your plans and specs done, the general contractor will issue you a final bid for the entire project, including the cost of construction.

-Why would I use you and not my local bank?
+Why would I use a mortgage broker and not my local bank?

 I encourage you to shop around, as every bank and lender will be different with their requirements.
 What I have found out is that many local banks will have stringent requirements when lending on new build construction.
 These include overlays they do not discuss with you upfront, that can cause delays, or potential loan denials as you get through the underwriting process.
-These include
+This includes Asset Requirements are too much, as they want 12 to 18 months of reserves in the bank, debt to Income Ratios are set at low levels not to exceed 38% in some cases, they use the lower of the 2 - Cost of construction vs Future Appraised Value to land at the Final Loan to Value of Project, and very high credit score requirements.

 What kind of mortgage can I get on Construction Lending?